 A protocol is said to have explicit authentication if the parties learn whether the key agreement was successful (in which case they might opt for, e.g., outputting a failure symbol).
-When designing their asymmetric PAKE functionality, [GMR06] introduced the TESTABORT interface to the functionality to allow to analyze the security of protocols either with or without explicit authentication.
+The asymmetric PAKE functionality $\mathcal{F}{apwKE}$ (cf. Fig. 1) features a TESTABORT interface to allow analyzing protocols either with or without explicit authentication.
+Essentially, an adversary querying this interface for an ongoing key exchange session (1) learns whether the passwords matched or not and (2) triggers output of a failure symbol to the parties in case of mismatching passwords.

 TESTABORT IS TOO WEAK.
-While it is in fact desireable to analyze both types of schemes since both are used in practice, the TESTABORT interface weakens \mathcal{F}{aPAKE} by not clearly distinguishing which type of protocol is analyzed.
-This results in a functionality with very weak security guarantees regarding authentication.
-An adversary can abuse this interface by letting a party in a protocol with explicit authentication output whatever key it computed by not making use of the TESTABORT interface.
+While it is desireable to analyze both types of schemes since both are used in practice, the TESTABORT interface weakens an aPAKE functionality by not clearly distinguishing which type of protocol is analyzed.
+This results in very weak security guarantees regarding authentication: adversary can force a party in a protocol with explicit authentication to output whatever key it computed by not making use of the TESTABORT interface.
 This is particularly troubling since, intuitively, a protocol featuring explicit authentication should reliably inform participants whether the key exchange was successful or not.
 On top of that, no security guarantee about session keys is granted whatsoever in a session under attack.
-This means that a party under attack would faithfully use even an adversarially determined key to, e.g., encrypt her secrets.
+This means parties would even faithfully use adversarially determined keys to, e.g., encrypt their secrets.

-We disclose this weakness of \mathcal{F}{aPAKE} with TESTABORT by demonstrating with Theorem 4.1 that the Ω -method is securely realizing it even if the signature scheme is insecure.
-By looking at the proof of the theorem, it becomes apparent that we do not rely on the signature scheme used for explicit authentication to fulfill any security notion.
-Let us explain on a high level why the Ω -method can be shown to securely realize \mathcal{F}{aPAKE} even when signatures are easily forgeable.
+We disclose this weakness of $\mathcal{F}{aPAKE}$ with TESTABORT by demonstrating with Theorem 4.1 that the $\Omega$ -method is securely realizing $\mathcal{F}{aPAKE}$ with TESTABORT even if the signature scheme is insecure.
+By looking at the proof of the theorem, it becomes apparent that we do not rely on the signature scheme used for explicit authentication to fulfil any security notion.
+Let us explain on a high level why the $\Omega$ -method can be shown to securely realize $\mathcal{F}{aPAKE}$ with TESTABORT even when signatures are easily forgeable.
 The purpose of the signature is to convince the server that the client holds the correct password.
-If an attacker manages to inject a forgery as last message, it can convince the server to output a session key in the real execution even if the client holds a different password.
+If an attacker manages to inject a forgery as last message, it can convince the server to output a session key in the real execution even if the client holds a different password, or only the file and no password at all.
 However, this can be easily simulated in the ideal world by letting the simulator not issue a TESTABORT query for the server (as he would do for a protocol not featuring explicit authentication).
-Using this simulation strategy in the proof, we do not have to rely on forgeries only occuring with negligible probability.
+Using this simulation strategy in the proof, we do not have to rely on forgeries being unlikely.